percona/pmm_dump_docs/docs/export_advanced_filtering.md

-# Advanced Filtering
+# Advanced filtering

 PMM can store a lot of data and it could be impractical to export all this data.
-To resolve this issue PMM Dump supports filtering options.
-Thus, to export a specific instance, use option `--instance`.
-To export a particular dashboard, use option `--dashboard`.
-To specify a custom time range for the exported data use options `--start-ts` and `--end-ts`.
-If you need even better control on the dump file content, use advanced filtering options `--ts-selector` and `--where`.
+To resolve this issue, PMM Dump supports filtering options.
+Thus, to export a specific instance, use the `--instance` option.
+To export a particular dashboard, use the `--dashboard` option.
+To specify a custom time range for the exported data use the options `--start-ts` and `--end-ts`.
+If you need even better control on the dump file content, use advanced filtering options as `--ts-selector` and `--where`.

-## Advanced Filtering for Performance Metrics
+## Advanced filtering for performance metrics

 PMM Dump can query VictoriaMetrics via Prometheus export API accessible via `https://YOUR_PMM_URL/prometheus/api/v1/export/native`.
 This API supports PromQL-based query language and you can use complicated expressions to filter data.
-Use option `--ts-selector='{PromQL_EXPRESSION}'` to query VictoriaMetrics instance inside PMM.
+Use the option `--ts-selector='{PromQL_EXPRESSION}'` to query VictoriaMetrics instance inside PMM.

 For example, to export all data for two clusters: `cluster1`, and `cluster2`, use the following command: